r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 **Sigurd:**
 Fierce battles are often like that.
-With my battle against Fafnir, I remember that I won, but I couldn’t tell you how I fought him--- What was it like, I wonder?
+With my battle against Fafnir, I remember that I won, but I couldn’t tell you how I fought him- What was it like, I wonder?

 **Martha:**